iosonopersia/MK4duoBoards/README.md

 ### Made with love for the [MK4Duo community](https://github.com/MagoKimbra/MK4duo), hoping it will turn out to be helpful!

-## System requirements
-- An updated version of Java 8 JRE or newer.
-- At least about 200 MB of free RAM

 ## Steps to install
 - Download this repository: to run the program you only need the MK4DuoBoards.jar file.
 - Run it once and close it.
 It should now have created a folder inside your user directory (in Linux: _/home/<USER_NAME>/.MK4DuoBoards/_, in Windows: _C://Users/<USER_NAME>/.MK4DuoBoards/_).